LYC1929/3130_SofatwareEngineering_Project/README.md

 CSCI 3130 Project: Creating a Minecraft Mod

-The project was our team work oringinally shared on Google Drive in 2014 Summer.
+The project was our team work originally shared on Google Drive in 2014 Summer.

 This reporsitory is just a transplant.